PW-SEA-CoDe/InteractiveDesignModels/README.md

 ```

 ### Dependencies
 Once cloned, you will need to install the dependencies.
-Make sure your working directory is the root of the example you are interested in, and then run the following command (subsituting 'npm' for your favorite Node.js package manager):
+Make sure your working directory is the root of the example you are interested in, and then run the following command (subsituting ```npm``` for your favorite Node.js package manager):
 ```shell
 $ npm install
 ```
 This will reference the package-lock.json file to install all required dependencies.
 If you have any issues, please submit and issue or reach out for assistance.

 ###  Deployment & Testing
-To deploy a testing environment using [Vite](https://vitejs.dev/), run:
+To deploy a testing environment using ```vite``` run:
 ```shell
 $ npm run dev
 ```